 May 2020 update: We've automated our carbon offsetting program!
-We now work with Offset Earth to plant trees and extract carbon emissions monthly.
+We now work with Ecologi to plant trees and extract carbon emissions monthly.

 When thinking of our environmental impact, we’re used to focussing on our role as individuals.
 But as entrepreneurs, we are also responsible for what our companies emit.
 Even though Hunter doesn’t build a physical product, we are a team of five with dozens of servers and regular business travels.
 Our impact is undeniable.